-- Lower the door onto the middle hinge pin(8).
-Make sure the door is aligned with the cabinet. - Replace the top hinge (7) installing hinge screws (6) to secure it. - Make sure the gasket on the door is flush against the cabinet and is not folded.
+- Lower the door onto the middle hinge pin (10).
+Make sure the door is aligned with the cabinet. - Replace the top hinge (8) installing hinge screws (7) to secure it. - Make sure the gasket on the door is flush against the cabinet and is not folded.
 Support the door on the handle side while tightening.
 And make sure the door is straight and the gap between the doors is even. - Insert the water supply tube (4) into the connector tube until you see only one scale mark.
-(Fully insert the tube over 5/8"(15mm)). - Connect the wire harness (5). - Connect the door switch wire (2). - Tighten the cover screw (1).
+(Fully insert the tube over 5/8" (15 mm)). - Install the ground screw (6) and connect the wire harness (5). - Connect the door switch wire (2). - Tighten the cover screw (1).